-Adam is married to Alison Megroz Chadbourne and is the proud father of two children, EJ (15) and Anya (13).
-Adam and his wife Alison are graduates of Bates College, in Maine, where they first met at a ski team practice in the mid-nineties.
+Adam is married to Alison Megroz Chadbourne and is the proud father of two children, EJ and Anya.
+Adam and his wife, Alison, are graduates of Bates College, in Maine, where they first met at a ski team practice in the mid-nineties.

 Freeski Rookie Team Coach